sanelca/RAILS-API/FLICKR-API/README.md

 # Flickr Photo Search

+A simple photo widget that allows you to display photos from a user's Flickr feed.

 Features
 * Search for flickr photos by user id
 * Search for flickr photos by tags